anvilproject/anvil-portal/content/ncpi/ncpi.md

 ---

 # NIH Cloud Platform Interoperability Effort
-## Helping to create a federated genomic data ecosystem.
+## Helping to create a federated genomic data ecosystem

  <hero small>The NIH Cloud Platform Interoperability Effort (NCPI) will establish and implement guidelines and technical standards to empower end-user analyses across participating platforms and facilitate the realization of a trans-NIH, federated  data ecosystem.
  </hero>

-[AnVIL](/), [BioData Catalyst](https://biodatacatalyst.nhlbi.nih.gov/), the [Cancer Research Data Commons](https://datacommons.cancer.gov/) and the [Kids First Data Resource Center](https://kidsfirstdrc.org/) are participating in the NCPI and are working together to enable  cross-platform data sharing and analysis.

-## Overview

 The NCPI was created as an outcome of the NIH Workshop on Cloud-Based Platforms Interoperability held at RENCI on October 3-4th, 2019 to facilitate interoperability among the genomic analysis platforms established by the NCI, NHGRI, NHLBI and the NIH Common Fund.

+## Platforms
 ![HERO](./_images/ncpi-cloud.png)

-### Platform Details
 The NCPI's  participating platforms are:

 [**AnVIL**](/) - The NHGRI Genomic Data Science The Genomic Analysis, Visualization, and Informatics Lab-space, or AnVIL, is NHGRI's genomic data resource that leverages a cloud-based infrastructure for democratizing genomic data access, sharing and computing across large genomic, and genomic-related data sets. [[more]](/ncpi/platforms#analysis-visualization-and-informatics-lab-space-anvil)